Updated on July 21, 2023 by Julie McCool

 - Atwater Winery, in Burdett, has a nice tasting room and a large deck with beautiful views of Seneca Lake.
 The serenity is occasionally punctuated by air guns chasing off the birds.

 - Wagner Vineyards also has a large deck with great views.
 Wagner has their own brewery so they are an excellent destination if you have a mix of wine and beer lovers in your group.

 - Further north in Lodi, Boundary Breaks hosts tastings indoors or you can relax outside with a glass of their delicious wine.

-Stay at The Inn at Grist Iron in Burdett to enjoy luxurious rooms with access to a full kitchen and more of those beautiful Seneca Lake views.
-The Inn offers easy access to Atwater and more area wineries, and has its own on-site brewery.
-We enjoyed relaxing on the deck outside our room, A short stroll leads to the brewpub and a final beer to end the day.
+Stay at The Lodge at Grist Iron in Burdett to enjoy luxurious rooms with access to a full kitchen and more of those beautiful Seneca Lake views.
+The Inn offers easy access to Atwater and more area wineries and has its own on-site brewery.
+We enjoyed relaxing on the deck outside our room, a short stroll to the brewpub, and a final beer to end the day.